 Viralgen receives cGMP certification to produce rAAV commercial grade product at new facility in San Sebastian, Spain

-/EIN News/ -- -- Certification expands Viralgen's capacity threefold and positions the company as a world-leading CDMO --
+-- Certification expands Viralgen's capacity threefold and positions the company as a world-leading CDMO –

 -- New facility operates single-use bioreactors from 50 to 2,000 liters and manufactures research, clinical and commercial grade rAAV vectors using Pro10™, the leading cell line on the market --